Explicit Correspondence Matching for Generalizable Neural Radiance Fields: Experiments

-\textbf{Implementation details.} We initialize our feature extractor with GMFlow's pretrained weights, which saves us time in training our full model (further discussed in \cref{sec:app_backbone}).
+We initialize our feature extractor with GMFlow's pretrained weights, which saves us time in training our full model (\emph{further discussed in Appendix~\ref{sec:app_backbone}}).
+We borrow the upsampler network from \cite{niemeyer2021giraffe}.
 The number of groups for group-wise cosine similarity is $G+\hat{G}=2+8$ (for $1/8$ and $1/4$ resolution features, respectively), chosen empirically to balance the dimension of similarity with that of the concatenated colors (3 $\times$ 3 for 3 views).
-More details regarding network structures and training settings are provided in \cref{sec:supp_details}.
+Our NeRF decoder includes an MLP that is in general the same as MVSNeRF and a lightweight ray Transformer.
+128 points are uniformly sampled from each rendering ray, and only one single radiance field is reconstructed \emph{without} using the coarse-to-fine technique.
+512 rays are randomly sampled in each training batch.

+The model is trained with AdamW~\cite{loshchilov2017decoupled} optimizer, and the learning rates are initialized as 5e-5 for the encoder and 5e-4 for the decoder, decayed using the one cycle policy~\cite{smith2019super}.
+We also clip the global norm of gradients of the cross-view Transformer to $\le 1$ to avoid exploding gradients.
+Our MatchNeRF is implemented with PyTorch~\cite{paszke2019pytorch} and its default model is trained for 7 epochs, which takes around 28 hours on a single 16G-V100 GPU using the 3 input views settings.
+Code and pretrained weights are available at \rurl{github.com/donydchen/matchnerf}.